 More adverse effects were reported in response to nicotine administration compared with placebo which is consistent with studies investigating physical effects of nicotine replacement therapies in never-smokers [73,74].
-It is essential to distinguish whether subjective ratings of adverse effects potentially confounded the relationship between the psychopharmacological effects of nicotine and attenuated physiological sexual arousal.
+It is essential to distinguish whether subjective ratings of adverse effects potentially confounded the relationship between attenuated physiological sexual arousal.
 Post hoc analyses revealed no relationship between reduced genital arousal and increased drug symptomatology.
 This indicates that reduction in sexual arousal in response to nicotine administration is likely to be directly attributable to underlying biochemical and physiological involvement rather than an epiphenomenon of adverse effects.